-For over twenty years I have continuously taught a Guitar Performance Workshop - first at De Anza College, and now at a private venue in the South Bay - for intermediate through advanced players.
-In 2024, I am excited to be expanding this workshop to Santa Cruz.
-Below are some details for both iterations.
+For nearly twenty five years I have continuously taught a Guitar Performance Workshop - first at De Anza College, then at a private venue in the South Bay.
+In 2024, I expanded this workshop to Santa Cruz, where I now teach it exclusively.

 The class is primarily for classical guitarists who read music (at least a little); Early intermediate through very advanced students are welcome, as are duos or small ensembles.
 Each meeting begins with group technical exercises/warmup, or a short lecture on technique and interpretation, then proceeds to a “master class” format: